Expeditions

 At 29,035 feet (8850 meters), Mount Everest is the highest point on the globe.
 Rising high out of the great range of the Himalaya, Mount Everest is still one of climbing's great accomplishments for a mountaineer to attempt.
 Its danger and extreme altitude presents our current climbing team with the ultimate challenge in terms of team and individual commitment and safety.
 To learn more about this expedition, visit the expedition profile on ClimbingForACure.com.

-In the Spring of 2004, CFAC set its sights on the "High One", or Denali, located in Alaska.
+In the Spring of 2004/2009, CFAC set its sights on the "High One", or Denali, located in Alaska.
 Denali, standing at 20,320 feet, is known as one of the crowning jewels in North American mountaineering.
-Heavy gear hauling, extreme arctic weather and thin air made this peak a great challenge for two expedition attempts in 2004 back-to-back.
+Heavy gear hauling, extreme arctic weather and thin air made this peak a great challenge for two expedition attempts in 2004 back-to-back and a summit of the "High One" in 2009.

 Imja Tse - Lobuche East 2003